The Block Editor

 The next icon in the Formatting Toolbar, which looks like an eraser, will remove all applied text formatting in the block, such as bold, underline or strikethrough text.
 It will not change the block type e.g. if you've formatted your content as code, it will not convert it back to a standard paragraph.
 To change your block back to a standard paragraph, you can click the Paragraph icon that appears as the first icon in the Conversion Toolbar if the block is not set as a paragraph.

-The fifth icon in the Formatting Toolbar, which looks like a gear, open the Additional Settings pop-up.
+The fifth icon in the Formatting Toolbar, which looks like a gear, open the Advanced Settings pop-up.
 Here, you can apply theme-specific formatting to your text content, as well as add CSS Classes and IDs to your block.

 The settings available in this section include a CSS Class and ID field, where you can enter a specific class or ID to add your own styling to the block.
 The centre option in this section, Paragraph Style, allows you to modify the block with a selection of theme-specific typography options to indicate the type of content.
 Though these options can change depending on the theme, generally in Publii-native themes you will find the following options: